DZD-eV-Diabetes-Research/redcap-docker/README.md

 We drive our infrastructure with an emphasis on automation and reproducibility with containerization as our tool.
 While there are currently great solutions out there like Andys https://github.com/123andy/redcap-docker-compose (Which was a great help to create this repo), we were not able to adapt REDCap to our environemnt without manual intervention.
-This is our try, to containerize REDCap in a way, we can deploy a new instance, with out the need for manual intervention during setup.
+This is our try, to containerize REDCap in a way, we can deploy a new instance, without the need for manual intervention during setup.

 ## Target Audience